Ask Chef Dennis

 Transfer the mixture to your stand mixer bowl and whip until it cools (2-3 minutes).

-When the sabayon has cooled fold the chocolate into the sabayon.
-Completely incorporate the chocolate into the sabayon.
+When the sabayon has cooled, gently fold in the chocolate.
+Thoroughly incorporate the chocolate into the sabayon.

 **Do this by hand, don’t use an electric mixer.